 TOEFL isn’t an important criterion for withholding your admission process.
-Basically, TOEFL is a test of your English skills.
-Its role comes into play at the time of VISA and during your Teaching Assistantship (TA).
+Basically, TOEFL or IELTS are tests of your English skills.
+Their role comes into play at the time of Visa and during your Teaching Assistantship (TA).
 But it is always better that you are done with all the exams before applying to the universities.

 This is probably the most important and the most hectic time you will go through.
 You should choose a course purely based on your interest.
 Usually, students opt for a course based on their undergrad stream, although you can apply to any other different course.
-The only important part is that you should be able to justify to yourself why you want a course different from your undergrad stream.
+The only important part is that you should be able to justify to yourself why you want a course different from your undergrad stream, perhaps in your SOP.

+The next step after GRE is to arrange documents.
 This is, as usual, tedious and boring.
 You have to run here and there, from the office on the first floor to the HOD on the 4th floor, each will keep dumping the work on the other.
-It isn’t so easy to obtain transcripts, LOR’s, attested mark sheets and Bank Statements.
+It isn’t so easy to obtain transcripts, LORs, attested mark sheets and Bank Statements.
 As said before, earlier you engage in this work lesser will be the problems.

 Below is a brief explanation on how and when you should arrange these documents:

 As soon as the final year begins (7th semester), start talking to the respective professors who will give you a recommendation.
 Honestly, it isn’t that simple to get a reco (as adorably it is said) unless you have an excellent rapport with the teacher.
 You should learn how to butter them and make sure they write well about you.
 It is a long process as you have to make a lot of rough drafts and eventually ready the final document.

 It is better that work should begin on this the very first day and the final draft should be ready by October last week to avoid last minute hassles.